krmopuri/xml24/_lectures/xml-9.md

 # thumbnail: /static_files/path/to/image.jpg

 # optional
-tldr: "Highlighting the input features (e.g., pixels) that are relevant for a DNNprediction"
+tldr: "Highlighting the input features (e.g., pixels) that are relevant for a DNN prediction"

 # optional
 # set it to true if you don't want this lecture to appear in the updates section
-hide_from_announcments: false
+hide_from_announcments: true

 # optional
 links: